-In short, if you don't choose to move some of your king-row men at an appropriate time, a skilled opponent will force you to do so at an inappropriate time.
+In short, if you don't choose to move some of your king-row men at an appropriate time, a skilled opponent will force you to so at an inappropriate time.

-Of the eight formations alluded to earlier, the two most important are the long dyke formation and the triangle formation, each of which makes its own demands upon the king-row men.
-In portraying them, the superfluous men have been screened out (Diagram 93).
-Diagram 93
+Of the eight formations alluded to earlier, the two most important are the long dyke formation and the triangle formation, each of which makes its own demands upon the king row men.
+In portraying them, the superfluous men have been screened out.